T.A.T.u.: Legacy

 "All the Things She Said" was ranked at number 452 in Blender magazine's "The 500 Greatest Songs Since You Were Born".
 The song was listed at number 8 on the AOLs Top 100 Pop Songs of the Decade.
 Rebecca Bary from The New Zealand Herald listed the song at number five on their Top Ten Best Singles of 2003.
 Bill Lamb from About.com listed the song on his Top 100 Pop Songs of 2003 at number 31 and on his Top 10 Contemporary Girl Group Songs at number ten.

 In 2008, the group received the MTV Legend award by MTV Russia.
 The group is the most successful Russian musical export of all time.
 Katina stated to Billboard Magazine; "People will remember us for great songs, being free, taking life as it is and not being afraid of anything, [There were] provocative images of two girls kissing each other, but the second thing was the really great music."
 In 2006, both women were awarded "Woman of the Year" by GQ's Person of the Year Awards, but were not awarded under the band name.

+Following its use in the Canadian TV series Heated Rivalry in late 2025, "All the Things She Said" triggered a massive viral resurgence that pushed the track past 700 million Spotify streams, fueled by a 135% surge in U.S. listenership and a 200% influx of new fans—60% of whom are Gen Z—effectively returning both the original and Harrison’s cover version to the global charts.